delta-io/delta-rs/docs/upgrade-guides/guide-1.0.0.md

 This method was previously unimplemented and has now been fully removed from the DeltaTable class.

+### `transaction_versions` changed to `transaction_version`

+`transaction_versions` has been renamed to `transaction_version` and now returns a single version number for a specific application instead of a dictionary for all applications.
+This allows for internal optimisations and aligns more with the use case for idempotent writes.

+To store more complex state as part of the delta log, use `domainMetadata`.

 ### Internal changes

 #### `WriterProperties`, `ColumnProperties` and `BloomFilterProperties` moved to `deltalake.writer.properties`